 In June 2016, the U.S. Congress passed a resolution, condemning state-sanctioned forced organ harvesting in China, demanding the Chinese regime immediately end the practice for prisoners of conscience, and directing the State Department to further analyze the issue.
 The European Parliament passed a similar declaration in July, condemning China’s organ harvesting from prisoners of conscience and calling on the EU’s political entity to do something about it.

 Lin told the Washington Free Beacon on Wednesday that the “systematic killing” demands a fiercer response from the international community as well as an explanation from China.

 “In the last decade or so, hundreds of thousands of prisoners of conscience, including Falun Gong practitioners, House Christians, Tibetans, and Uyghurs, have been harvested—heart, liver, kidney, cornea—and killed,” Lin told the Free Beacon.
 “The crime is still going on, despite all the efforts to stop it.
 I think the film will really help bring awareness to the issue and hopefully end the crime as soon as possible.”

 Human Rights Watch

-Sophie Richardson, the China director of Human Rights Watch, said that Beijing’s attempt to muzzle Ms. Lin highlighted its increasingly aggressive campaign to shape global public opinion about a government that takes a dim view of Western-style liberties.
+Sophie Richardson, the China director of Human Rights Watch, said that Beijing’s attempt to muzzle Lin highlighted its increasingly aggressive campaign to shape global public opinion about a regime that takes a dim view of Western-style liberties.

 “Whether it’s choosing what movies you get to see or what information can be censored online, Chinese authorities are increasingly trying to insist that the restrictions they impose at home become the norm abroad,” she said.

-“That they deem it necessary to try to manipulate international beauty pageants would be puzzling or quirky if it weren’t indicative of a far more serious pathology.”
+“That they deem it necessary to try to manipulate international beauty pageants would be puzzling or quirky if it weren’t indicative of a far more serious pathology,” she said.